-The resource estimate was based on 77 drill holes (11,802m) of which 6,238 were drilled in 2011 into the mineralized Dolphin stock, which is a multi-phase, felsic to intermediate intrusion.
+The updated resource estimate was based on 77 drill holes (11,802m) that were drilled into the mineralized Dolphin stock, which is a multi-phase, felsic to intermediate intrusion.
 The stock has been mapped on surface and is approximately 366 metres by 610 metres (1,200 by 2,000 ft) in area and elongate in an east-west direction.
-The drilling in the 2011 program effectively doubled the previous NI 43-101 compliant resource.
 The resource was calculated using a block model with blocks measuring 10 by 10 by 5 metres in size that were populated using a combination of ordinary kriging and indicator kriging; blocks within the Dolphin mineralized solid were summed to arrive at the total tonnage and average grade.

-The full NI 43-101 technical report that includes the December 2011 resource estimate, entitled "2011 Update Report on the Geology and Mineralization and Mineral Resource Estimate for the

-Golden Summit Project, Fairbanks Mining District, Alaska" by David D. Adams, BSc, MSc, P. Geo. and Gary H. Giroux, P. Eng, MASc., dated January 26th, 2012, was filed on SEDAR as on January 26th, 2012.
+The full report entitled, "2011 Update Report on the Geology and Mineralization and Mineral Resource Estimate for the Golden Summit Project, Fairbanks Mining District, Alaska" by David D. Adams, BSc, MSc, P.Geo. and Gary H. Giroux, P.Eng, MASc., dated January 26th, 2012, was filed on SEDAR as on January 26th, 2012.

-Additional step-out and infill drilling was underway until late September this year with the objective of increasing the resource at Golden Summit.
-Drilling was undertaken on both the Dolphin and Cleary Hill areas.
+Drilling commenced in January 2012 and was underway until late September 2012 with the objective of increasing the resource at Golden Summit.
+A total of 14,917 metres were drilled on both the Dolphin and Cleary Hill areas.
 The program in the Cleary Hill area was designed to infill the 400 metre area that coincides with the intersection of the northwest-striking Cleary Hill zone and the northeast-striking Dolphin zone.